edamame852/the-docs/docs/coding-practices/CCNA/lessons/lesson_3.md

     - IEEE:
     - ISL: Inter-Switch Link (Cisco proprietary)

 - **Native VLAN**, default is VLAN 1.
-However, native VLAN can be set by speicifying a VLAN ID during trunk port configurations.
+However, native VLAN can be set by specifying a VLAN ID during trunk port configurations.
     - Adding VLAN information to data frames is under this protocol: **IEEE 802.1Q** or **802.1q encapsulation** (dot 1 Q)
     - Please note!
 MUST configure the same native VLAN for the trunk ports for both sides of the connection!!!
 Otherwise, Native VLAN Mismatch !!!
     - Refer to this diagram for an example for VLAN